MasterMindRomii/Make-My-Trip-SQL-Interview-QNA/README.md

 ---

-## 📬 Connect & Support
+## → Connect & Support

 **Found this helpful?**
-- ⭐ **Star this repository** to bookmark and support the project
+- **Star this repository** → Bookmark and support the project
-- 🔗 **Share with your network** to help others with SQL interview prep
+- **Share with your network** → Help others with SQL interview prep
-- 💼 **Connect on LinkedIn** for more data analytics content and career tips
+- **Connect on LinkedIn** → More data analytics content and career tips

 **Questions or Suggestions?**
 Open an issue or reach out directly → Always happy to help fellow data enthusiasts!

 ---

-*This project is maintained with ❤️ for the data community.
+*This project is maintained with care for the data community.
 Happy querying!*